MoAlHemyari/reposcoop/DEVELOPMENT.md

 If tests are failing unexpectedly:

 1. Make sure all dependencies are installed: `bun install`
-2. Ensure Playwright browsers are installed: `bunx playwright install`
-3. Run tests with verbose output: `bun run test:unit -- --verbose`
+2. Run tests with verbose output: `bun run test:unit -- --verbose`